gamemanual0/gm0/source/docs/software/getting-started/using-android-studio.rst

 ADB should come with the platform tools in Android Studio.
 Navigate to your :code:`local.properties` file in the root of your project and you should see a path to the Android SDK on your computer, such as :code:`C:\Users\Woodie\AppData\Local\Android\Sdk`.
 Then navigate to :code:`platform-tools` and an application called adb should be there.
 To use it, open CLI (like PowerShell or command prompt) and run either :code:`adb devices` or :code:`./adb devices`.

-For more information on ADB, you can look at the `developers page <https://developer.android.com/studio/command-line/adb>`_.
+For more information on ADB, you can look at the `ADB documentation <https://developer.android.com/tools/adb>`_.

 Setting Up ADB
 ~~~~~~~~~~~~~~